bibsdb/bibbox_documentation/install/elo/readme.txt

 4. USB Driver Commandline Options and Usage
 ===========================================

-The USB (elousbd) driver commandline options are listed below.
-If required, modify the /etc/opt/elo-usb/loadEloTouchUSB.sh script file to add commandline options to the elousbd driver startup.
+The USB (elomtusbd) driver commandline options are listed below.
+If required, modify the /etc/opt/elo-mt-usb/loadEloMultiTouchUSB.sh script file to add commandline options to the elomtusbd driver startup.

   --help
       Print usage information and available options